jhwang04/ZombieSurvival/README.md

 			    Rishi Zamvar - Classes for Zombies, etc.

 **Known Bugs/ Workarounds:**
-  * Clock runs slightly slow (about 1 second slow ever 30-35 seconds)
+  * ~~Clock runs slightly slow (about 1 second slow ever 30-35 seconds)~~
+    * Fixed by redoing clock system with System.getTimeInMillis() instead of java.swing.Timer
   * ~~Images won’t show, and/or wont rotate~~
     * Fixed by using AffineTransform and BufferedImage
+  * Mouse alignment with buttons and gun aiming is slightly off
+    * Caused by the thickness of the title bar at the top, and it's different for mac and windows.

 **Key Learnings:** Learning how to link Github and IntelliJ so making changes is easier.